-After you have your fill at Ōhara‘s landmark, Sanzen-in, you can follow the Rosen River (呂川) and enjoy a 5-minute hike to Raigō-in.
-The temple, surrounded by rich nature, is quietly sitting at the top of a small hill.
+After you have your fill at Ōhara‘s landmark, Sanzen-in, you can follow the Rosen River (呂川) and enjoy a 5-minute hike to Raigō-in (来迎院).
+The temple, surrounded by rich nature, sits quietly at the top of a small hill.
 In autumn, the approach to Raigō-in will be one of the most vivid paths you will trek through in Ōhara.

 In 1109, it was transformed into a proper temple by Ryōnin (良忍), who was the founder of a new Buddhist school, the Yūzū Nenbutsu sect (融通念仏宗).
 It is said that the statue of the main images, the Healing Buddha (薬師如来), the Gautama Buddha (釈迦如来), and the Amida Buddha (阿弥陀如来), were enshrined at this time.
 All three statues are currently listed as Japan’s Important Cultural Properties.

-Together with the Shōrin-in (勝林院) in the north, it was referred to as the Gyozan Daigen-ji (魚山大原寺) that thrived as a temple focused on chanting the Buddha’s name.
-In the early Kamakura period (1192 – 1333), so many monks gathered at Raigō-in that the temple used to have 49 monks’ living quarters.
+Together with the Shōrin-in (勝林院) in the north, the two temples were the center of Ōhara which had become a small Buddhist settlement.
+The temples in the area were referred to as the Gyozan Daigen-ji (魚山大原寺) thrived as a place focusing on Shōmyō and chanting the Buddha’s name.
+In the early Kamakura period (1192 – 1333), so many monks gathered at Gyozan Daigen-ji that Ōhara had 49 monks’ living quarters.

 Who is Ryōnin (良忍)?